 Understand the application options

-How you apply is determined by the Provincial Nominee Program Canada stream you use.
-Applicants can submit their application through the non-Express Entry or Express Entry pathways.
+How you apply for the Provincial Nominee Program (PNP) in Canada depends on the stream you choose.
+You can apply through the non-Express Entry or Express Entry pathways.

 Non-Express Entry process